behzadayubifar/darooyar/server/README.md

 ### OpenAI Integration

-The server uses the OpenAI API for AI-powered features.
-The integration is implemented in the `handlers/ai.go` file.
+The server uses the Aval AI API for AI-powered features.
+The integration is implemented in the `handlers/avalai.go` file.
 To use these features, you need to:

-1. Get an API key from OpenAI: https://platform.openai.com/
+1. Get an API key from Aval AI
 2. Set the API key in the `.env` file
 3. Use the AI-powered endpoints